 - 6.35 The final qualifying criteria of being located within a Group 2 categorisation (Areas of Significant Protection) is applicable only if proposals are located within 2km of any city, town or village.
-Whilst the settlement of Coalburn is within 2km of the application boundary this relates to the red line boundary for the access tracks.
-In reality, Coalburn is 4.3km to the east of the nearest proposed turbine which ensures a buffer of over 2km form the turbines is achieved.
-It is therefore considered that the application site is located within a Group 3 (Areas with potential for wind farm development) categorisation that the spatial framework states wind farms are likely to be acceptable subject to detailed consideration against identified policy criteria. - 6.36 Policy 18 is an overarching renewable policy and, therefore, defers the detailed, development management consideration to the Assessment Checklist for Renewable Energy Proposals contained within LDP2 Volume 2.
+Whilst the settlement of Wilsontown is within 2km of the application boundary this relates to the red line boundary for the whole site.
+In reality, Wilsontown is only located within 2km of one of the proposed turbines and at a distance of 1.9km from it.
+Given that thirteen of the fourteen turbines are outwith 2km of Wilsontown with one only being 0.1km off this threshold it is, therefore, considered that the application site is generally located within a Group 3 (Areas with potential for wind farm development) categorisation that the spatial framework states wind farms are likely to be acceptable subject to detailed consideration against identified policy criteria. - 6.36 Policy 18 is an overarching renewable policy and, therefore, defers the detailed, development management consideration to the Assessment Checklist for Renewable Energy Proposals contained within SLLDP2 Volume 2.
 Volume 2 Policy RE1 Renewable Energy outlines the considerations, criteria and guidance that must be taken into account for all renewable energy proposals.
-These are the Assessment Checklist contained with Appendix 1 of LDP 2, Volume 2, the Supporting Planning Guidance on Renewable Energy, the South Lanarkshire Landscape capacity for wind energy 2016 (as amended by the Tall Wind Turbines Guidance 2019) and other relevant LDP2 Policies.
+These are the Assessment Checklist contained with Appendix 1 of SLLDP 2, Volume 2, the Supporting Planning Guidance on Renewable Energy, the South Lanarkshire Landscape capacity for wind energy 2016 (as amended by the Tall Wind Turbines Guidance 2019) and other relevant SLLDP2 Policies.
 All the RE1 above referenced criteria and guidance have been included in the following Assessment Checklist and are referenced where appropriate.
 As previously noted, the Council is only a consultee in the assessment of this application and, therefore, only the relevant criteria is assessed.
-Other criteria that relate to the remit of other consultees such as the Civil Aviation Authority, Ministry of Defence etc, therefore, do not form part of this assessment as they will be providing their own responses to the Scottish Government. - 6.37 The relevant LDP2 Volume 2 Appendix criteria are taken in turn as follows:-
+Other criteria that relate to the remit of other consultees such as the Civil Aviation Authority, Ministry of Defence etc, therefore, do not form part of this assessment as they will be providing their own responses to the Scottish Government. - 6.37 The relevant SLLDP2 Volume 2 Appendix criteria are taken in turn as follows:- - 6.38 Impact on international and national designations.

-6.38 Impact on international and national designations.
 National and international designations have been previously assessed at paragraphs 6.12 to 6.34 and it is considered that there are no adverse effects on national and international designations.

 - 6.39 Impact on carbon rich soils, deep peat and priority peatland habitat (CPP).
 This has previously been assessed in paragraph 6.24. - 6.40 Community separation for consideration of visual impact.
-As noted in 6.35 there are no communities within 2km of the proposed turbines. - 6.41 Economic benefits.